A refined Bloch group and the third homology of SL_2 of a field: Introduction

-When $n>k$ (or $n\geq k$ when $k$ is odd), we are in the range of stability (see \cite{sah:discrete3}, \cite{hutchinson:tao2} and \cite{hutchinson:tao3}) and this module structure is necessarily trivial.
+When $n>k$ (or $n\geq k$ when $k$ is odd) in the groups $\ho{k}{\spl{n}{F}}{\Z}$, we are in the range of stability (see \cite{sah:discrete3}, \cite{hutchinson:tao2} and \cite{hutchinson:tao3}) and this module structure is necessarily trivial.
 But below the range of stability, the module structure appears to be nontrivial and interesting.
-For example, the unstable groups $\ho{2n}{\spl{2n}{F}}{\Z}$ are modules over the Grothendieck-Witt ring of the field (which is a quotient of $\sgr{F}$) and surject onto the Milnor-Witt $K$-theory groups $\mwk{2n}{F}$ (\cite{hutchinson:tao3}).
+For example, the unstable groups $\ho{2n}{\spl{2n}{F}}{\Z}$ are modules over the Grothendieck-Witt ring of the field (which is a quotient of $\sgr{F}$) and surject onto the even Milnor-Witt $K$-theory groups of the field $F$ (\cite{hutchinson:tao3}).

-In \cite{hut:arxivcplx11} the author defined a \emph{refined Bloch group}, $\rbl{F}$, of a field $F$ which was shown to have the following properties: \begin{enumerate} \item The group $\rbl{F}$ is an $\sgr{F}$-module and there is a natural surjective homomorphism of $\sgr{F}$-modules
+In \cite{hut:arxivcplx11} the author defined a \emph{refined pre-Bloch group}, $\rpb{F}$, of a field $F$ and a subgroup, the \emph{refined Bloch group}, $\rbl{F}$, which was shown to have the following properties: \begin{enumerate} \item\cite[Theorem 4.3]{hut:arxivcplx11} The group $\rbl{F}$ is an $\sgr{F}$-module and there is a natural surjective homomorphism of $\sgr{F}$-modules

 \item This induces a commutative diagram (of $\zhalf{\sgr{F}}$-modules) with exact rows